getify/foi-lang/formalization-work/Foi-Specification.md

 The `~each` block receives each element of `people` as its implicit input; the destructure binds `name` and `age` from that element.

-**Abstract execution:** identical to §2.13.5, except that step 1 is supplied by the enclosing context rather than evaluated from a `: source` tail.
+**Abstract execution:** identical to the umbrella procedure of the target's mode (§2.13.5 for record-mode, §2.13.6 for tuple-mode), except that step 1 is supplied by the enclosing context rather than evaluated from a `: source` tail.
 The implicit input takes the role of `__src`; per-entry dispatch proceeds against it.

 ### §2.14 Open extensions